Kayli/logspub/dev-distributed-k8.md

 ## gitops or infrastructure as a code

+- gitlab via
+  - gitops workflow [^6]
+    - uses gitlab agent installed on k8 cluster, automatic polling approach
+  - ci/cd workflow [^6]
+    - uses k8 api to manage cluster, proactive push approach
-- gitlab has terraform integration
+  - terraform integration
     - so that manifest files can be written as a terraform script and applied automatically

 - portainer [^5]
   - allows to monitor changes to manifest files stored in git and automatically apply them